QubesOS/qubes-doc/common-tasks/dispvm.md

 --------------------------

 You can change the template used to generate the Disposable VMs, and change settings used in the Disposable VM savefile.
-These changes will be reflected in every new Disposable VM spawned from that template.
+These changes will be reflected in every new Disposable VM based on that template.
 Full instructions can be found [here](/doc/dispvm-customization/).

 Disposable VMs and Local Forensics